Legal controls on veterinary medicines

 - the presentation will be that of the manufacturer but is not limited to the terms or manner in which the manufacturer chooses to package, describe or classify the product

 - when considering whether a product is medicinal by presentation, regard should be given to the warnings, express indications and recommendations on the packaging but they are not conclusive of the position

 - the external form of the product may be relevant to establishing the manufacturer’s intention but may also be material to the impression gained by the averagely well informed person

 - the method of administration is an aspect of the presentation

 - if a product is not only used externally but is used internally this may be relevant to its presentation and function

-A product which is medicinal by presentation must have a Marketing Authorisation granted by the Secretary of State (SoS) or the European Medicines Agency (EMA) before it can be placed on the market unless it is covered by Schedule 6 to the VMR Exemptions for small pet animals.
+A product which is medicinal by presentation must have a MA granted by the SoS or the European Medicines Agency (EMA) before it can be placed on the market unless it is covered by Schedule 6 to the VMR Exemptions for small pet animals.

 Medicinal words and phrases

-If a product claims it will treat, prevent or control a disease its medicinal by presentation.
+If a product claims it will treat, prevent or control a disease it is medicinal by presentation.
 Certain words are considered medicinal as they’re normally associated with authorised medicines.
 The whole presentation of the product, including the packaging, will determine whether the words used make the product appear medicinal.

 For guidance on marketing non-medicinal products: medicinal words and phrases (PDF, 42.9KB, 5 pages) .